 If you experiment with cocaine when you are 12 or 13, you are four times more likely to develop an addiction to cocaine compared to those of you who started to use cocaine at the age of 18-20.

-You will also be introduced to the 12-step cycle as practiced by Cocaine Anonymous.
-Many cocaine rehab clinics such as Cassiobury Court employ Cognitive Behavioural Therapy and Motivational Therapy because these therapies have been proven to effectively tackle cocaine addiction.
+You will also be introduced to the 12-step cycle as practised by Cocaine Anonymous.
+Many cocaine rehab clinics like ourselves employ Cognitive Behavioural Therapy and Motivational Therapy because these therapies have been proven to effectively tackle cocaine addiction.

 If you suffer from cocaine addiction, perhaps your best course of action could be to consider spending a week or two at residential rehab clinics.
 Cassiobury Court offers cocaine addiction help which includes industry-leading cocaine rehab services in the South East of England, and across the United Kingdom through Step One Recovery.
 For more information and to finally turn your life around, contact our admissions team today on 01923 369 161.

 John Gillen - Author Last updated: 19th December 2023

 John Gillen is a leading addiction treatment expert with over 15 years of experience providing evidence-based treatment methods for individuals throughout the UK.
 John also co-authors the book, The Secret Disease of Addiction, which delves into how the addictive mind works and what treatment techniques work best.

 Dr. Olalekan Otulana (Advanced Practitioner) - Medical Reviewer - Last Reviewed: 19th December 2023

 Dr. Olalekan Otulana MBChB, DRCOG, MRCGP, DFSRH, FRSPH, MBA (Cantab)